Food and Nutrition Security, Enhanced Resilience to Food Crises

 Lead executing agency: Varies by country

-There are many different causes of hunger and malnutrition: poverty, crises, conflicts and natural disasters, a lack of access to health services, safe drinking water and sanitary facilities, poor hygiene and an unbalanced diet – often a result of not knowing what makes a healthy diet.
+There are many different causes of hunger and malnutrition: poverty, crises, conflicts, overpopulation and natural disasters as well as lack of access to health services, nutritious food, safe drinking water and sanitation.
+There is often a lack of nutrition knowledge and of simple yet effective hygiene measures.
 A broad-based approach is therefore required to combat hunger and malnutrition and tackle the varied and complex causes comprehensively.